Report Code: CMI57596

 The Higher Education market faces several significant threats that could impact its growth and profitability in the future.
 These threats include:

-• Growing Online Education Platforms: E-learning and distance education delivery systems have significantly influenced students’ approach to a course to adapt to the online learning model.
-This shift aims to put pressure on conventional higher education institutions to adapt and challenge the fast-growing new digital education market, which may lead to risks such as higher operation costs and complexity.
+• Growing Online Education Platforms: E-learning and distance education delivery systems have significantly influenced the students’ approach to a course to adapt to the online learning model.
+This shift aims at putting pressure on conventional conventional higher education institutions to adapt and challenge the fast growing new digital education market which may lead to risks such as higher operation cost and complexity.

-• Higher Competition from Established Institutions: Universities today compete not only directly with new entrants but also with the competition that stands for experience and a well-developed academic portfolio.
-This increased competition reduces the ability of new or small institutions to appeal to customers and achieve upgraded market share.
+• Higher Competition from Established Institutions: Universities today are not only competing directly with the new entrants but also with the competition that stands for experience and has well-developed academic portfolio.
+This increased competition reduces the ability of new or small institutions to appeal to customers achieve upgraded market share.

-• Seasonal and Enrollment Fluctuations: This means that enrollment numbers are not constant; they are alive to factors such as seasonal variations, for instance, at the times of admission.
-These variations make it difficult to deploy resources to deliver scaled education programs to meet changing needs at affordable costs while avoiding high costs due to low occupancy during lean periods.
+• Seasonal and Enrollment Fluctuations: This means that, enrollment numbers are not constant, they are alive to factors such as seasonal variations, for instance at the times of admission.
+These variations make it difficult to deploy resources to deliver scaled programs of education to meet changing needs with affordable cost and at the same time avoiding high costs due to low occupancy during lean periods.

-• High Initial Investment and Operational Costs: Education technologies and infrastructures are established and advanced for modern use—they also need capital investment at the beginning stage.
-These high initial costs may be a deterrent to adoption in the same way that fixed costs make it difficult for smaller institutions to secure the amount of capital required or to justify the investment required.
+• High Initial Investment and Operational Costs: Education technologies and infrastructures are established and advanced for modern use – they also need capital investment at the beginning stage.
+These high initial costs may be a deterrent to adoption in the same way that fixed costs make it difficult for smaller institutions to be able to secure the amount of capital required or to be able to justify the investment required.

-• Technological Obsolescence and Integration Challenges: Technology development in system learning means that new solutions have to be introduced frequently, leading to the integration of new systems.
-This constant upgrading and the need to be compatible with existing technologies may be expensive and time-consuming and are a relative threat to the growth of long-term operational stability.
+• Technological Obsolescence and Integration Challenges: Technology development in system learning means that new solutions have to be introduced frequently leading to integration of new systems.
+This constant upgrading and the need to be compatible with the existing technologies may be expensive and time consuming and is a relative threat to the growth of long-term operational stability.

-• Workforce Adaptation and Training: The move toward advanced educational technologies depends on expertise in operating and maintaining these technologies.
-One of the main difficulties is to ensure that the faculty and staff are adequately prepared and competent enough to apply new technologies in their practice, especially in institutions with a high turnover rate or limited capacity to provide technical learning.
+• Workforce Adaptation and Training: The move toward advanced educational technologies is dependent on expertise for operating and maintaining these technologies.
+One of the main difficulties is to make certain that the faculty and the staff are adequately prepared and competent enough to be able to apply new technologies into their practice; especially in those institutions where there is a high turnover rate or limited capacity to provide technical learning.

 www.custommarketinsight.com